Keep a journal.

 Meditation is one of the most effective means of depression self-help.
 Meditation is not difficult or complicated to learn.
 There are many different types but most fall within one of two types of techniques:

-Watching with non-judgemental awareness, all thoughts, feelings, sensations and sense perceptions.
+Mindfulness Meditation: Watching with non-judgmental awareness, all thoughts, feelings, sensations and sense perceptions.
 Mindfulness or Insight Meditation produces greater self awareness, acceptance, compassion and tolerance of uncomfortable feelings.
 By witnessing the psychological process of the mind, much can be learned about unhealthy patterns of thought and behavior.
 For mild to moderate depression, mindfulness techniques are an excellent tool for depression self-help.
 For moderate to severe depression, it is strongly advised that you seek the support and guidance of a meditation teacher/therapist.

+Guided Mindfulness Meditation for Depression, Anxiety, and Stress.
 This meditation audio will quickly put you into a state of deep relaxation, and gradually into a deeper state of peace and clarity of mind.
 Listening to it daily will transform your emotional state and help you to see yourself and your life in a new way.
 Meditation is one of the best methods of depression self-help.
 And using a guided meditation audio makes it much easier to learn, and is also very helpful for minimizing distractions and help you to quickly achieve a deep meditative state.

-The Ultimate Depression Self-Help Package!
-This 96-Page, easy to read manual includes a free Audio Book of the same material, and my 62-minute Guided Mindfulness Meditation.
-Available now at a pre-release discount.
 The book will teach you everything you need to know about EFT/Meridian Tapping - from the basic technique, to artfully applying it to a wide range of common issues that are often at the root of depression.
-This is the first depression self-help book ever written on this subject.
+This is the first depression self-help book of its kind.

 Sign up for my free Newsletter "Mind Over Matter," covering more depression self-help techniques and more in-depth information for optimal health and happiness.